 Through experimental methods, it hopes to use these inventions as an invitation to think differently on what future treatment could be.
 This project takes a multimodal ethnographic approach and is funded by a Wellcome Trust University Award (2022-2027).

 Previously in the Department, Fay held a Wellcome Trust Fellowship in Social Science (2018-22) which explored rises in drug-related deaths in the UK through a feminist technoscience lens.

-Fay was previously a Mildred Blaxter Postdoctoral Fellow in the Department, funded by the Foundation for the Sociology of Health and Illness.
-During this time, she worked on disseminating her PhD research (undertaken at the London School of Hygiene & Tropical Medicine), which explored injecting drug use experiences and practices, with a particular interest in pleasure as a neglected topic in drug research and policy.
-She has also worked as a researcher at King’s College London on a national project investigating the role of substance use in intimate partner violence.
+Prior to that, Fay was a FSHI Mildred Blaxter Postdoctoral Fellow (2017-2018) where she worked on disseminating her PhD research (conducted at LSHTM) on injecting drug use experiences and practices, with a particular interest in pleasure as a neglected topic in drug research and policy.

-Her research interests include sociological theories of the body, Science and Technology Studies, the regulation of pleasure, substance use, and ‘inventive’ research methods.
+Fay’s research interests include sociological theories of the body, Science and Technology Studies, the governance of pleasure, substance use, and ‘inventive’ research methods.

 Publications and research outputs